Transfer Work Approval for Currently Enrolled Students

 University of Richmond, VA 23173

 To determine if your transfer transcript has arrived and the work has credited to your Richmond record, you may check your unofficial transcript through BannerWeb.
+This option is available for current students.

 Important Notes on Transfer Work